All blog posts

 In Shopify, you can find CoGS as the “cost per item” for each product variant

-Once you have calculated all three of these figures over the same time period, bring them all together in the formula above, and voila- you have everything you need to calculate gross profit.
+Once you have calculated all three of these figures over the same time period, bring them all together in the formula above, and voila- you have everything you need to calculate gross profit and therefore your gross profit margin also.

 Gross Margin vs. Gross Profit: What’s the difference?